Central Station - Copenhagen

 The Central Station is the biggest train station in Denmark - and centre for all train traffic in the country - as the station is served by S-trains - and regional trains as well as InterCity and international trains - with departures to major cities all over Europe.
 The new City Ring and Metro's fully automatic trains will stop here around 2018.

-The Central Station - 1911
+The third Central Station - 1911

-The present Station building during completion in early 1911 - with the world’s most expensive hole in the middle - which was constructed to vent the exhaust steam from the steam engines before entering the station.
+The present Central Station building during completion in early 1911 - with the world’s most expensive hole in the middle - which was constructed to vent the exhaust steam from the steam engines before entering the station.

 Inauguration and 36 trains departed - 1911